dotlang/language/Enhancements.md

 if they start with `_` they are local static variables of the method. by this way, we are orth. underscore is valid inside a method.

-? - What if function argument name starts with underscore? is it valid? does it have a special meaning? solution 1: they can have underscore and it does not have any special meaning.
+N - What if function argument name starts with underscore? is it valid? does it have a special meaning? solution 1: they can have underscore and it does not have any special meaning.
 ```
 int f(int x,int _y) {